abgeorge7/gen3-fuse/README.md

 ----

+You can build from source (master branch only) with Go 1.9 or later:

+    go get -u github.com/uc-cdis/gen3-fuse
+    go install github.com/uc-cdis/gen3-fuse

-Use the --recursive flag when you clone this repository to ensure you download the content of any submodules.
+If you want to clone this repository, use the --recursive flag to ensure you download the content of any submodules.

     git clone --recursive https://github.com/uc-cdis/gen3-fuse.git
     git submodule update --init --recursive